napari/napari.github.io/dev/_sources/gallery/add_3D_image.rst

 Display a 3D image layer using the :meth:`add_image` API.

+.. tags:: visualization-nD, layers

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-21
+GENERATED FROM PYTHON SOURCE LINES 9-23